chrzanowski000/Lang-chain-sql-olama/README.md

 # SQL + RAG (Ollama + Chroma + FastAPI + PySpark)

-A complete backend project demonstrating SQL CRUD operations, Retrieval-Augmented Generation (RAG), PySpark analytics, and integration with a self-hosted Ollama LLM model.
+A complete backend project demonstrating Retrieval-Augmented Generation (RAG), SQL operations, PySpark analytics, and integration with a self-hosted Ollama LLM model.
+System has integrated FastAPI that can perform hybrid RAG and SQL tasks as well as PySpark predefined analytics.
-The system is designed to showcase backend engineering, AI architecture, data engineering using PySpark, and DevOps skills (Docker and Kubernetes ready).

 ---